pbnelson/SYNOLOGY_DS916_POSTGRESQL/README.md

 postgres=# -- create a new user (username and password same as shell login, in this case user="pbnelson") postgres=# create user pbnelson password 'SECRET';
 CREATE ROLE
-postgres=# -- create new database with name "pbn", takes a few seconds postgres=# create database pbndb with owner=pbnelson; CREATE DATABASE postgres=# -- connect to new database
+postgres=# -- create new database with name "pbndb", takes a few seconds postgres=# create database pbndb with owner=pbnelson; CREATE DATABASE postgres=# -- connect to new database